How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 Common gotchas (and fixes)

-- Wrong author on commits: Set
+- Wrong author on commits: you forgot

-gh auth setup-gitso Git usesghas the credential helper for GitHub over HTTPS. - You cloned while the wrong account was active: Switch accounts with
+gh auth setup-gitso Git actually usesghas the credential helper. - You cloned while the wrong account was active: switch with

 - You work across personal and company/client repos on one machine